mircare/academic-kickstart/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-#- icon: envelope
+- icon: envelope
-#  icon_pack: fas
+  icon_pack: fas
-#  link: '#contact'  # For a direct email link, use "mailto:torrisimirko@yahoo.comg".
+  link: 'mailto:mail@mirkotorrisi.com' #contact  # For a direct email link, use "mailto:mail@mirkotorrisi.com".
 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/Mirko_Torrisi